Understanding Persuasive Interactions between Generative Social Agents and Humans: The Knowledge-based Persuasion Model (KPM): Theoretical Foundations

-Psychological theories have often been used as a theoretical foundation in human-agent interaction research to explain how human users interact with persuasive technologies \cite{liuSystematicReviewExperimental2022,martinengoConversationalAgentsHealth2022}.
 The \emph{Elaboration Likelihood Model} (ELM) \cite{pettyElaborationLikelihoodModel1986} and the \emph{Heuristic-Systematic Model of information processing} (HSM) \cite{chaikenHeuristicSystematicInformation1989} represent the most popular psychological approaches that have been applied to model how users process persuasive cues and form attitudes in interactions with conversational agents.
-The ELM posits two primary routes of persuasion: the central route and the peripheral route.
-The central route involves deep, thoughtful consideration of the content and arguments presented in a message.
-Persuasion follows the central route, particularly when people are motivated and able to engage in deep elaboration.
+The ELM posits two primary routes of persuasion: The central route and the peripheral route.
+The central route involves deep, thoughtful consideration of the content and arguments presented in a persuasive message.
+This route is activated when people are motivated to engage in deep elaboration.
 The peripheral route, on the other hand, relies on superficial cues rather than the message content.
 For instance, cues like the attractiveness of the speaker, the number of arguments presented, or the presence of consensus cues may impact persuasion.
 Information processing follows the peripheral route when the audience lacks motivation or ability to process the message deeply.
 Persuasion through the peripheral route tends to be more temporary and susceptible to change. \cite{pettyElaborationLikelihoodModel1986}

 Relatedly, the HSM distinguishes between systematic processing and heuristic processing.
 Systematic processing involves comprehensive and analytical evaluation of message content and, similar to the central route in the ELM, requires higher levels of motivation and cognitive effort.
 Heuristic processing, on the other hand, relies on mental shortcuts to evaluate a message.
-Common heuristics include credibility (e.g., ``Experts can be trusted.'') and consensus (e.g., ``If others agree, it must be good.'').
+Common heuristics include credibility (e.g., \emph{``Experts can be trusted.''}) and consensus (e.g., \emph{``If others agree, it must be good.''}).
 Like the peripheral route in the ELM, heuristic processing is more likely under conditions of low motivation or limited capacity, and the resulting attitudes are generally more prone to change.
 Importantly, in contrast to the ELM, the HSM argues that heuristic and systematic processing can also occur simultaneously. \cite{chaikenHeuristicSystematicInformation1989}